 They say the culture of a company comes from the top.
 So if you want to know what WP Engine is like, follow the above philosophy to its logical conclusion.
 WP Engine is a culture of people who are thoughtful, respectful, and good at their jobs.
 And hopefully nice.

-Wow that’s some great insights.
-Now, I’m a WordPress fan and I LOVE the idea of having a web host specially built for WordPress.
+I’m a WordPress fan and I LOVE the idea of having a web host specially built for WordPress.
 But this (limiting your service to just one specified niche) is not what we see often in the hosting industry.
 How has the strategy of solely focusing on WordPress users affected the business?

 Focusing only on WordPress means we can do a fantastic job.
 For example we hire WordPress experts only, so everyone at the company is helpful and knowledgeable when you call into tech support.